yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_rbac.md

 ## RBAC user roles

-User access to management services is determined by their role(s).
+User access to management services is determined by their roles.
 Each role has a defined set of management services that it can access.
 A Management Service is defined by the URI used to access it, for example:

 **Role Name**: API Server Operator
 **Service Name**: Topology API